 The Lion Group's management performance and financial status may be adversely affected by various risks as business activities are pursued in the future.
 Of these risks, the following items, in particular, may have a material impact on the decisions of investors.

-Forward-looking statements are based on decisions made by the Lion Group as of February 10, 2016.
+Forward-looking statements are based on decisions made by the Lion Group.

 Business risks are not limited to the items listed below.